opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     In some jurisdictions, the original jurisdictionally-assigned ID of a Transaction may be meaningful, so preserve it here.

+url
+    **optional**
+    URL pointing to documentation at the Regulator, if any exists, for this Transaction.

 classification
     Type of transaction - contribution, expenditure, loan, transfer, other receipt, etc. Enumerated field based on the jurisdiction of the Committee